gxf1212/notes/research/MD-fundamentals.md

 - CgenFF: epsilon F<Cl<Br<S
 - For C=O and COO-, Amber14 is a little more polarized than CHARMM36.

+Fundamental

+- Exchange-repulsion, also known as Pauli repulsion or exchange integral, is a correction to the Coulomb repulsion between two electrons in orbitals for the case when the electrons possess parallel spins.
+It is to be subtracted from the Coulomb repulsion to give the total energy of the electron-electron interaction.

+  In other words, exchange-repulsion arises as a consequence of the Pauli exclusion principle

+- LAMMPS支持的势函数形式多，gmx要想加，要么改代码，要么打表（类似cmap？）

 ## Algorithm & special